Mehfooz201/Regular-Expression-Regex-/README.md

 => Data Extraction: RegEx can be used to extract information from large text files, such as log files, to extract important data.

-=> String Manipulation: RegEx can be used to manipulate strings, such as splitting them into substrings or removing specific characters.
+=> String Manipulation: RegEx can be used to manipulate strings, such as splitting them into substrings or removing specific characters..